ashu-pixel/Same-location-same-cab/README.md

 .Get to know your colleugue(if working in same company but different department)

-GitHub repo link: Link to repository
+=>GitHub repo link: Link to repository
-Drive link: Drive link here
+=>Drive link: Drive link here

+=>Technology stack
+Tools and technologies that you learnt and used in the project.

+Language- Dart
+Framework- Flutter

+=> Project Setup
+One can easily download through APK and run over internet

+=> Future scope
+When the traffic on road will increase it will save alot of time and money